 The textiles and clothing industries are important to the Turkish economy.
 Other major industries include vehicles (cars, buses and trucks), electronics, steel, construction, paper, textiles and food processing.

 The Baku-Tbilisi-Ceyhan pipeline, opened in 2006, ends at a marine terminal at Ceyhan on Turkey's Mediterranean coast.
-It is estimated that the pipeline will bring up to a million barrels of oil a day from the Caspian.
+It was estimated that the pipeline would bring up to a million barrels of oil a day from the Caspian.